 Generally, Medicaid-enrolled providers must revalidate their enrollment every five years from either their original enrollment effective date or the last successful revalidation date.
-Providers will receive a notification letter mailed to the correspondence address on their enrollment file when they are required to revalidate their enrollment.
+However, providers will receive a notification letter mailed to the correspondence address on their enrollment file when they are required to revalidate their enrollment.

-When providers receive the letter(s) notifying them to revalidate their enrollment, it is important to follow the guidance posted on the Enrollment & Maintenance webpage for their provider type and submit their revalidation by the deadline in the letter.
+When providers receive the letter(s) notifying them to revalidate their enrollment, it is important to follow the guidance posted on the Enrollment & Maintenance webpage for their provider type on emedny.org and submit their revalidation by the deadline in the letter.

 Providers risk termination from the NYS Medicaid program if they do not revalidate timely.
-Providers and groups are asked NOT to submit a revalidation package until notified to do so by the Department.
+However, providers and groups are asked NOT to submit a revalidation package until notified to do so by the Medicaid Program.